zitouni/oai-cn5g-fed/docs/DEPLOY_SA5G_WITH_My5g-RANTester.md

 <br/>

-This tutorial is an extension of a previous tutorial: [testing a `basic` deployment with dsTester](./DEPLOY_SA5G_BASIC_DS_TESTER_DEPLOYMENT.md).
+This tutorial is an extension of a previous tutorial: [testing a `basic` deployment with dsTester](./DEPLOY_SA5G_BASIC_DEPLOYMENT.md).
 In previous tutorial, we have seen the advanced testing tool dsTester, which is useful for validating even more complex scenarios.

 Moreover, there are various other opensource gnb/ue simulator tools that are available for SA5G test.
 In this tutorial, we use an opensource simulator tool called `My5g-RANTester`.
 With the help of `My5g-RANTester` tool, we can perform very basic SA5G test by simulating one gnb and multiple ues.

 ##### About My5g-RANTester -

 [My5g-RANTester](https://github.com/my5G/my5G-RANTester) is the open-source state-of-the-art 5G UE and RAN (gNodeB) implementation. my5G-RANTester follows the 3GPP Release 15 standard for NG-RAN.
-Using my5G-RANTester, it is possible to generate different workloads and test several functionalities of a 5G core, including its complaince to the 3GPP standards.
-Scalability is also a relevant feature of the my5G-RANTester, which is able mimic the behaviour of a large number of UEs and gNBs accessing simultaneously a 5G core.
+Using my5G-RANTester, it is possible to generate different workloads and test several functionalities of a 5G core, including its compliance to the 3GPP standards.
+Scalability is also a relevant feature of the my5G-RANTester, which is able to mimic the behaviour of a large number of UEs and gNBs accessing simultaneously a 5G core.

 Let's begin !!

-* Steps 1 to 5 are similar as previous [tutorial on vpp-upf](https://gitlab.eurecom.fr/oai/cn5g/oai-cn5g-fed/-/blob/master/docs/DEPLOY_SA5G_WITH_VPP_UPF.md#5-deploying-oai-5g-core-network).
+* Steps 1 to 5 are similar to this previous [tutorial on vpp-upf](https://gitlab.eurecom.fr/oai/cn5g/oai-cn5g-fed/-/blob/master/docs/DEPLOY_SA5G_WITH_VPP_UPF.md#5-deploying-oai-5g-core-network).
 Please follow these steps to deploy OAI 5G core network components.
-* We deploy my5G-RANTester docker service on same host as of core network, so there is no need to create additional route as we did for dsTest-host.
+* We deploy my5G-RANTester docker service on the same host as of core network, so there is no need to create additional route as we did for dsTest-host.
 * Before we proceed further for end-to-end SA5G test, make sure you have healthy docker services for OAI cn5g